En-regalia/MPLR_Weather/README.md

 So that I can view the weather in that location

 As a user
-I need to be able to able to use my current locaiton So that So that I can view the weather where I am
+I need to be able to use my current locaiton
+So that So that I can view the weather where I am
 ```